 If you'd prefer to use a pre-made blend, you can sub out all the flours by weight (358g) with Bob's Red Mill 1-to-1 all-purpose gluten-free flour blend, but your result may not be as light and fluffy as the one posted here.

-- Sweet rice flour: Also called "mochiko," sweet rice flour is distinctively different than white rice or brown rice flour.
+- sweet rice flour: Also called "mochiko," sweet rice flour is distinctively different than white rice or brown rice flour.
 Sweet rice flour is the same flour used to make mochi, and as such, its stickiness helps to bind the cake together, creating chewiness like a classic cake recipe.
 I prefer Koda Farms Mochiko for cake, but also use Bob's Red Mill Sweet Rice Flour.

 The tanginess of lemon cream cheese frosting is the perfect complement to this fluffy lemon blueberry cake.